-- (1) Amounts shown represent the aggregate grant date fair value of stock option awards granted to the director and calculated in accordance with Financial Accounting Standards Board Accounting Standard Codification Topic 718 (FASB ASC Topic 718).
-For information regarding assumptions underlying the value of stock awards, see Note 7 to our financial statements and the discussion under Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Stock-Based Compensation," of our Annual Report on Form 10-K for the year ended December 31, 2017. - (2) The number of stock options awarded to any non-employee director who received a grant during 2017 was 25,000, with the exception of Dr. Rowinsky and Mr. Stuglik who each received 50,000 stock options as a result of their new appointments to our Board of Directors - (3) Dr. Friedman resigned from our Board of Directors effective April 27, 2017.
+- (1) The amount shown in this column represent the dollar amount of the aggregate grant date fair value of a time-based restricted stock unit award determined in accordance with FASB ASC Topic 718.
+For information regarding assumptions underlying the value of stock awards, see Note 10 to our financial statements and the discussion under Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Stock-Based Compensation," of our Annual Report on Form 10-K for the year ended December 31, 2018. - (2) Dr. Kauffman received a grant of 4,000 restricted stock units on September 28, 2018.
+The restricted stock units vest as to 100% of the underlying shares on the first anniversary of the grant date, subject to Dr. Kauffman's continued service. - (3) Amounts shown represent the aggregate grant date fair value of stock option awards granted to the director and calculated in accordance with Financial Accounting Standards Board Accounting Standard Codification Topic 718 (FASB ASC Topic 718).
+For information regarding assumptions underlying the value of stock awards, see Note 10 to our financial statements and the discussion under Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Stock-Based Compensation," of our Annual Report on Form 10-K for the year ended December 31, 2018. - (4) The number of stock options awarded to any non-employee director who received a grant during 2018 was 25,000 options, with the exception of Dr. Rowinsky who received 25,891 stock options to reflect the time he served on the Board of Directors during 2017 and 2018, and Ms. Consylman, who received 50,000 stock options as a result of her new appointment to our Board of Directors. - (5) Ms. Phanstiel resigned from our Board of Directors effective October 16, 2018.